25 Awesome at-Home Raspberry Pi Project Ideas

 1 – Smart TV

-You can also install extra add-ons on Kodi.
+You can also install additional add-ons on Kodi, just like on your phone.
 For example, the YouTube app is an add-on you can install on Kodi to play YouTube videos on your old TV.
+Add-ons are available for all major streaming providers.

-It’s a simple project you can complete in one hour to improve your home.
+It’s a simple project you can do in an hour to improve your home.

 Philips also provides an API on the controller to develop scripts to manage lighting scenarios.
-And you have probably already understood the purpose of this project.
+And you probably already understand the purpose of this project.

 3 – Live calendar

-This one is a good idea to turn your old computer screen into a smart calendar.
+Another cheap project you can try is to turn your old computer screen into a smart calendar.
 This project is also easy to build.
 It’s mainly DIY with not-so-complicated technical things.

-As you can see on the link below, they connect the Raspberry Pi to a monitor and run Raspberry Pi OS and Iceweasel to open the calendar in full-screen mode.
-After that, you have to add some little configurations to disable the mouse cursor and sleep mode.
+As you can see in the picture, a Raspberry Pi is connected to a monitor running Raspberry Pi OS and a web browser to open the calendar in full-screen mode.

-If you have some notions in web development, why not create your web page, with the information that interests you (weather, emails, Facebook/Twitter counters, a live webcam, your sales stats or whatever else).
+If you have some web development skills, why not create your own website with the information you are interested in (weather, emails, Facebook/Twitter counters, a live webcam, your sales stats or whatever).

 4 – Plug your old printer into the network

-If you still have a printer that needs to be connected to the computer all the time, this project may interest you.
+If you still have a printer that needs to be connected to your computer all the time, you might be interested in this project.

-Indeed, it’s possible to plug the printer into a Raspberry Pi, which will then share this printer on the network (via cable or Wi-Fi depending on the model you have).
+You can connect any printer to a Raspberry Pi, which will then share that printer on the network (via cable or Wi-Fi, depending on the model you have).

-This project is straightforward, install the software (CUPS) that will serve as a print server.
-After that, install the printer on CUPS and finally on your computer.
+This project is simple: install the software (CUPS) that will act as a print server.
+Then install the printer on CUPS and finally access the printer from all your other computers as if it were a modern printer directly connected to the network.

-So for less than $50, you turn your old printer into a Wi-Fi printer.
-In the same state of mind, it is also possible to share an old USB scanner on the network.
+For less than $50, you can turn your old printer into a Wi-Fi printer.
+In the same way, you can share an old USB scanner on the network.

 If you are lost in all these new words and abbreviations, request my free Raspberry Pi glossary here (PDF format)!